DKiloDesigns/CreatorFlow/PROJECT_DESIGN_SPEC_TEMPLATE.md

 ---

-**Note:** This document serves as the **authoritative reference** for [PROJECT_NAME]'s visual design.
+**Note:** This document serves as the **authoritative reference** for floai.studio's visual design.
 Any deviations from these specifications must be documented and approved.
 The current implementation represents the baseline design that should be maintained unless explicitly changed.

 ---